ekuiter/SATGraf/README.md

 	-p --pattern(default = null) A list of regex expressions to group variables (not yet implemented) -l --layout(default = f) The layout algorithm to use Must be one of: f,fgpu,grid,kk
+	-o --observer(default = null) The observer to use Must be one of: VSIDST,VSIDSS